Stephanie Kay Nutrition

 Author: Stephanie Kay

-I used a combination of frozen strawberries, blueberries, raspberries and blackberries for this mixed berry baked oatmeal, but feel free to use any combination of berries you like!
+This recipe calls for a combination of strawberries, blueberries, raspberries, and blackberries for this mixed berry baked oatmeal, but feel free to use any combination of berries you like.

 • Author: Stephanie Kay